About CASCAIS/ESTORIL

 By the sea, Cascais/Estoril is famous for its beautiful beaches and has different choices for beach lovers, whether you want to chill, take a walk or do water sports.
 The beaches, such as ‘Praia da Rainha’ or ‘Praia do Guincho’, add to Cascais’s cultural beauty, making it a really interesting place to enjoy.

-More information about places to visit, eat, hangout and where to stay will be available soon.
-In the meaning, for more information, visit: https://www.visitcascais.com/en
+More information about places to visit, eat, hangout and where to stay are available here

 Accommodation